If you’ve ever tried to share videos over email, you’ll know how frustrating it can be. And it’s easy to see why.

 Choose the best online video sharing tool for your use case

-Let’s look at three different use cases to help you find the right online video sharing tool:
+Let’s look at three different use cases to help you find the right online video sharing site:

 - You rarely share video files and don’t need feedback or approval